Earth from space

 Share

-New Technology can make smarter, safer and greener operations.
+New technology can make smarter, safer and greener operations

-The need of cutting costs
+The need to cut costs

 The great downturn we've seen in the oil and gas sector in recent years, has led to an increased consciousness of controlling costs in ship operations.
-Operations must be as cost effective as possible to compete in a tough market.
+Operations must be as cost-effective as possible to compete in a tough market.
 Up until today, individual preferences have influenced how ships are operated, and ship management has been exercised aboard each ship.
 Fleet management has mainly consisted of manning the vessels, as the information from operations have been filtered through the operators of the ship.
 This is not an ideal situation for a ship owning company wanting to cut costs, since the control of the operations has been made upon personal preferences and experience and not real data.

 Technological change of pace at sea